SkPhilipp/skphilipp.github.io/entries/serverless-development-environment.md

 through [Minikube](https://github.com/kubernetes/minikube), on top of native [Docker in Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).

-Hosting by [DigitalOcean](https://www.digitalocean.com).
-I picked a machine with a recent Ubuntu OS.
+I picked a machine with a recent Ubuntu OS on [DigitalOcean](https://www.digitalocean.com).

 ## Install Docker

 To quote [Wikipedia](https://en.wikipedia.org/wiki/Docker_(software));
-Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable file system such as OverlayFS and others[8] to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines (VMs).
+Docker uses the resource isolation features of the Linux kernel such as cgroups and kernel namespaces, and a union-capable file system such as OverlayFS and others to allow independent "containers" to run within a single Linux instance, avoiding the overhead of starting and maintaining virtual machines (VMs).

 ```bash